 The Fund does not provide legal advice about division of marital and retirement assets.
 However, this Fund is subject to Qualified Illinois Domestic Relations Orders (“QILDRO”) pursuant to the Illinois Pension Code.
 A QILDRO may require this Fund to pay all or a portion of a participant’s retirement benefits to an “alternate payee”.
 An alternate payee is usually a participant’s former spouse, but may also be a current spouse, child or other dependent of the participant.
 Participants with questions about a QILDRO should discuss it with their attorney.
 The Fund has the required forms available on our website or upon request.

 Pension deductions are taken only on the annual salary attached to the permanent career service rank held by the participant including payments for Duty Availability, or the salary attached to the exempt rank position held by the participant.

 The Illinois Pension Code does not permit participant loans or partial withdrawals.
-Only participants who are no longer employed by the City or the Board may be eligible to receive a distribution from the Fund.

 The Illinois Pension Code requires contributions towards a widow’s annuity regardless of your marital status while you are a member.
 If you do not have an eligible spouse on your retirement date, these contributions will be refunded to you.

 If you are seeking a refund of your contributions, please contact the Fund and request a refund application.
 In addition to submitting the application for refund, you will be required to provide written confirmation from the CPD of your resignation or termination.

 What if a participant dies before collecting retirement benefits equivalent to or greater than the contributions made by the participant?
 What happens to the contributions?